Vavá

-International career
+Career

+At club level, Vavá started his career with Sport Recife from 1949 to 1950.
+Between 1958 and 1961, he played for Atlético Madrid, moving abroad for the first time.
+Vavá finished his career with Potuguesa de Desportos in 1970.

 Vavá earned twenty caps with the Brazil national team between 1955 and 1964, scoring a total of fifteen goals.
-He was in the side that won both the 1958 and 1962 FIFA World Cups, in which he scored five and four goals, respectively.
+On 13 November 1955, he debuted in the Oswaldo Cruz Cup against Paraguay.
+Vavá was part of the team that won both the 1958 and 1962 FIFA World Cups, in which he scored five and four goals respectively.
 Furthermore, he was a joint-recipient of the 1962 World Cup Golden Boot as one of the tournament's top scorers.
 Vavá was also part of Brazil's squad for the 1952 Summer Olympics.

 Vavá scored in the World Cup finals of both 1958 (twice) and 1962 (once), thus becoming the first player to score in two finals.
-To this day, only five players have achieved this feat, the other four being Pelé, Paul Breitner, Zinedine Zidane, and Kylian Mbappé.
+Only five players have achieved this feat, the other four being Pelé, Paul Breitner, Zinedine Zidane, and Kylian Mbappé.
 He remained the only player to have scored in two consecutive World Cup final matches until Mbappé achieved the feat in 2022, having also scored in the final in 2018.

+Death

+On 19 January 2002, Vavá died in a Rio de Janeiro clinic on Saturday aged 67.